anodyne/nova/README.md

 * fixed bug where users who were reactivated didn't have their access role set to Standard User
 * fixed bug where inactive users were shown a link to upload an image even though they don't have permissions to upload images
 * fixed several potential security issues
+* fixed bug where positions weren't properly updated when deleting an active character

 ## Version History